20 of the best things to do in Kangaroo Valley

 Wild swimming is a thrilling experience in Kangaroo Valley.

-There is deeper water for swimming and floating, and a smaller rock pool for kids.
-One of the area’s most famous swimming spots is in the heart of Kangaroo Valley right under the famous Hampden Bridge.
-There is a sturdy sandbank to set up your stuff, and a 70-metre pool (swing rope and all) to enjoy.
+Another of the area’s most famous swimming spots is in the heart of Kangaroo Valley right under the famous Hampden Bridge.
+There is a sturdy sandbank to set up your stuff, and a 70-metre natural pool (swing rope and all) to enjoy.
 Yeehar.

 people swimming under the famous Hampden Bridge, Kangaroo Valley